coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 all the recursive dependencies that were marked or transitively marked as ``Export``.

-.. cmdv:: From @dirpath Require @qualid.
+.. cmdv:: From @dirpath Require @qualid

 This command acts as ``Require``, but picks any library whose absolute name is of the form dirpath.dirpath’.qualid